 Consider the scenario from the beginning of this section in which your coworker, Alex, was upset that account managers will undergo training on how to read and use financial statements.

-piece of the underwriting process.
+Explain to Alex why evaluating a potential customer's financial condition is an important piece of the underwriting process.
 Describe two basic tools that can be used to review the financial data.